aidotse/PASEOS/README.md

   `PASEOS actor` emulating a ground station.

 * ### Local actor
-  The `local actor` in a PASEOS instance is the `actor` that models the behavior and the status of the node that runs that PASEOS instance.
+  The `local actor` is the `actor` whose behavior is modelled by the locally running PASEOS instance.

 * ### On-termination function
   A on-termination function is an asynchronous function that can be used by the PASEOS user to specify some operations to be executed on termination of predefied PASEOS user.